 Jesus rose from the dead – For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried,that he was raised on the third day according to the Scriptures, and that he appeared to Cephas, and then to the Twelve.
 After that, he appeared to more than five hundred of the brothers and sisters at the same time, most of whom are still living, though some have fallen asleep (I Corinthians 15:3-6)

-God is crazy about us – and loves us – For God so loved the world, that he gave his only and only begotten son that whosoever believes in him should not perish but have everlasting life (John 3:16)
+God is crazy about us – and loves us – For God so loved the world, that he gave his one and only begotten son that whosoever believes in him should not perish but have everlasting life (John 3:16)

 The Church gathers in faith to learn about Christ through worship, study and fellowship - They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer (Acts 2:42)